jennhuck/penguins/README.md

 You need the most current version of R and RStudio (RStudio v.
 1.4 minimum to follow along with Visual Editor section of the workshop).

+If you have never worked with R Markdown before, a dialog will pop up titled "Install Required Packages" that will ask if you want to install the required packages, which includes rmarkdown and knitr.
+Click Yes.

 ## Project goals and description

 This part doubles as instructor notes, or notes to follow along outside of the workshop.